Benchmarking a Wake Word Detection EngineAugust 14, 2019

 The detection threshold of binary classifiers can be tuned to balance FRR and FAR.
 A lower detection threshold yields higher sensitivity.
 A highly-sensitive classifier has a high FAR and low FRR value (i.e. it accepts almost everything).
 A receiver operating characteristic (ROC) curve plots FRR values against corresponding FAR values for varying sensitivity values as in figure below.

 Better algorithms have a lower false rejection rate for any given false acceptance rate.
 To combine these two metrics into one, sometimes ROC curves are compared by their Area Under Curve (AUC).
 Smaller AUC indicates superior performance.
 In Figure below, algorithm C has better performance (and lower area under curve) than B, and B is better than A.

 For a given sensitivity value, FRR is measured by playing a set of sample audio files that include the utterance of the wake word, and then calculating the ratio of rejections to the total number of samples.
 FAR is usually measured by playing a long background audio file which must not include any utterance of the wake word, but instead includes noise, speech, music, etc. The FAR is calculated by dividing the number of false acceptances by the length of the background audio in hours.

-We have previously benchmarked the Picovoice wake word detection software against alternative solutions and published the results publicly [ 3 ].
-Figure below shows ROC curves for the wake word “Jarvis” comparing Picovoice Porcupine wake word software against Snowboy (KITT.AI) and PocketSphinx.
+We have previously benchmarked the Picovoice wake word detection software against alternative solutions and shared the results publicly.
+The figure below shows ROC curves for the wake word “Jarvis”, comparing the Picovoice Porcupine wake word engine against Snowboy (KITT.AI) and PocketSphinx.